NCAR/lrose-core/docs/README_BUILD.md

 Windows is not supported.

-### Recommended LINUX distributions for LROSE build

-Most good, up-to date LINUX distributions should work.

-Recommended distributions are:

-  * Debian
-  * Ubuntu
-  * RedHat
-  * Centos
-  * Fedora
-  * Suse

-### gcc/g++ versions for LROSE build

-LROSE builds requires support for the c++11 standard.

-The gcc/g++ version should be 4.8.4 or later.

-Distributions dated after June 2015 should work.

 ### Required LINUX and gcc/g++ versions for LROSE build

 Most good, up-to date LINUX distributions should work.